ragnaros1337/laravel9vue3/docs/eloquent-relationships.md

     class Role extends Model
     {
         /**
-         * Пользователи, принадлежащие к роли.
+         * The users that belong to the role.
          */
         public function users()
         {